Photon-resolved Floquet theory II: Open quantum systems: Unifying framework of FCS and PRFT

+Thereby, $\rho_{\boldsymbol \chi , \boldsymbol \xi } (t)$ denotes a generalized reduced density matrix of the matter subsystem only, and not the coherent and incoherent photonic modes.
+Its time-evolution can thus be described as an open quantum system, which makes a numerical simulation feasible.

-whose trace determines the first term of the moment-generating function in Eq.~\eqref{eq:def:momentGeneratingFkt_exact}.
-Here, $\text{tr}_{\text{D,B}}\left[\bullet \right] $ denotes the partial trace over the driving and bath photon modes.
-Several methods have been developed to describe the time-evolution of open quantum systems, such as the quantum master equation~\cite{Schaller2014a}, the Redfield equation~\cite{Redfield1965}, the polaron-transformed master equation~\cite{Silbey1984,Xu2016}, the hierarchy equations of motion~\cite{Ishizaki2005}, and other more advanced approaches~\cite{Becker2022}.
-Here, we apply the quantum Langevin approach~\cite{Gardiner2004,Wiseman2010,Scully1997}, and obtain a quantum-master equation in Lindblad form
+Several methods have been developed to describe the time-evolution of reduced density matrices in open quantum systems, such as the quantum master equation~\cite{Breuer2002,Schaller2014a}, the Redfield equation~\cite{Redfield1965}, the polaron-transformed master equation~\cite{Silbey1984,Xu2016}, the hierarchy equations of motion~\cite{Ishizaki2005,Hou2014}, the quantum Langevin approach~\cite{Gardiner2004,Wiseman2010,Scully1997}, quasi adiabatic propagator path integral methods~\cite{Makri1995,Richter2017}, and other more advanced approaches~\cite{Becker2022}.
+The detailed equation of motion for the reduced density matrix depends thereby on the deployed method and the system under investigation.
+As we illustrate in Sec.~\ref{sec:blochEquations} for the Jaynes-Cummings model, a perturbative approach in the coupling to the incoherent photonic modes in the Born-Markov approximation typically gives rise to a generalized quantum master equation of the following form

 where the semiclassical Hamiltonian